-- Coordinate strategically.
-Global, regional, national and local movements for women’s land rights have an exciting momentum.
-Together, development workers can sustain and build these efforts.
+- Make strategic partnerships.
+Global, regional, national and local movements for women’s land rights are gaining momentum.
+Development practitioners can help sustain and build these efforts.

-- Collaborate with communities.
-Development workers and paralegals can support communities to identify and put into practice solutions like legal aid to strengthen women’s land rights.
+- Work together with communities.
+Development workers and paralegals can support communities to put in place solutions such as legal aid to strengthen women’s land rights.

-- Work directly with private sector actors.
-Companies have begun to see a link between secure tenure and increased productivity in agricultural supply chains.
+- Work with private sector companies.
+Companies have begun to see a link between secure tenure and improved agricultural productivity.
 Development workers can advocate for women’s inclusion as good business and good practice.

 - Encourage governments to collect data.
-The Sustainable Development Goals present a crucial opportunity: we lack data globally on women’s land use and ownership.
+The SDGs present a key opportunity: we lack data on women’s land use and ownership from around the world.
 Without it, we cannot create effective solutions for stronger women’s land rights.

-Godfrey Massay is the Advocacy Manager, Tanzania, and Beth Roberts is an attorney and Land Tenure and Gender Specialist for Landesa, an international land rights organisation.
+Godfrey Massay is the Advocacy Manager, Tanzania, and Beth Roberts is a lawyer and Land Tenure and Gender Specialist for Landesa, an international land rights organisation.

 For a longer version of this article, visit www.tearfund.org/womenandland